Madhu Limaye: Socialist

 Attended Socialist International’s Antwerp conference as a sole delegate of Indian Socialist Movement, 1947.
 Elected, Member National Executive of the Socialist Party at Nasik Conference, 1948.
 Joint Secretary, Socialist Party, 1949—52.
 Secretary Asian Socialist Bureau, Rangoon, 1953.
 Elected, Joint Secretary, Praja Socialist Party at its first Conference at Allahabad, 1953.

-Goa Liberation Movement

-Sentenced to 12 years imprisonment in the Goa liberation movement in 1955.
-Spent over 19 months in Portuguese captivity.
+Goan independence movement

+On 25 July 1955, on behalf of the Goa Vimochan Sahayak Samiti (Goa Liberation Aid Committee), he arrived at Parsem (Pernem) along with 85 satyagrahis, as part of the Satyagraha movement in Goa.
+The Portuguese police then arrested and imprisoned him.
+On 26 July 1955, following a trial in the Territorial Military Tribunal, he was sentenced to 10 years in prison.
+However, he was released on 2 February 1957.

+He wrote a book titled Goa Liberation Movement and Madhu Limaye as a prison diary.
+The book was published in 1996 on occasion of golden jubilee of the launch of the movement in 1946.

 Parliamentarian

 Chairman, Socialist Party 1958–59.
 Chairman Samyukta Socialist Party Parliamentary Board, 1967–68.
 Leader, Socialist Group in Fourth Lok Sabha, 1967.